Beef Stroganoff

 Instructions

-• Add mushrooms and onions to the dutch oven, and season with the remaining salt and pepper.
+• Add mushrooms and onions to the pot, and season with the remaining salt and pepper.
 Cook for 6 to 8 minutes, or until the mushrooms have released all their moisture and the onions are golden brown.
 Add apple cider vinegar to deglaze the pan and cook for about 1 minute.

 Notes